-Samsung's New Galaxy S9 Has Super-Slow Mo And AR Emoji
+All Of The Random New Features In Samsung’s Galaxy S9

 Today, Samsung unveiled this year’s version of its top-of-the-line phone, the Galaxy S9.

 With its nearly bezel-less display, curved edges, and Samsung’s artificial intelligence software Bixby, the new Galaxy S9 looks the same, feels the same, and does many of the same things that last year’s Galaxy S8 can do, with a few exceptions.
-The 9 comes with “super slow-mo videos,” which is exactly what it sounds like, new Bixby capabilities, and “AR Emoji,” which are custom, augmented-reality powered animations that look like a cross between the iPhone’s Animoji and Bitmoji.
+The 9 comes with “super slow-mo videos,” which is exactly what it sounds like, new Bixby capabilities, and “AR Emoji,” which are custom, augmented reality–powered animations that look like a cross between the iPhone’s Animoji and Bitmoji.

 There are two new phones: a smaller, 5.8-inch Galaxy S9 and a larger 6.2-inch Galaxy S9+.